 Annfield Plain in the 1970s…

 The photo below shows the final revenue earning train on the line.
 The photographer, Craig Oliphant, writes:

 The original Stanhope & Tyne Railway route is seen in the foreground, this trailed off to Oxhill and Morrison Busty Colliery.
 Behind the train a second junction once connected with the Tanfield Branch, but at this time it was just truncated and used as a run round for coal trains that only ventured this far.
 I had traveled with the loco from Consett High Yard, ‘we’ picked up other enthusiasts en-route boarding near Greencroft.
 The crew kindly allowed us several photo stops were made on our way down to South Pelaw.
 I had made “The End” headboard which was carried by the last lifting train on the Washington – South Pelaw lifting train, and on the rear of the last passenger train from Consett.

 and the crew of the above train ready to leave Consett for the final time, photo caption by Craig Oliphant:

 The Site Today…

-The site of the station building, the goods shed and the goods yard has completely disappeared under a Tesco supermarket although the trackbed of the line through the station still exists alongside the supermarket as part of the Coast to Coast Cycleway.
+Another location with little to no sign of the railway, the site of the station building, the goods shed and the goods yard has completely disappeared under a Tesco supermarket although the trackbed of the line through the station still exists alongside the supermarket as part of the Coast to Coast Cycleway.